 The top 6 things you should do right now to prepare and defend against a ransomware attack.

-So far in 2019, the number of reported Ransomware attacks are estimated to have risen by 65%.
+The number of organizations affected by ransomware so far this year has more than doubled, compared with the same period in 2020.
 Many of the reported larger breaches this year have impacted hospitals, police departments and local governments resulting in lengthy outages and large ransomware payments.
 The attackers have increasingly targeted these areas because these are environments typically contain legacy systems, out of date protections, and general slow technical changes due to factors such as patient safety, budget concerns, and sometimes a lack of skilled resources to manage an IT infrastructure and identify security gaps.
 It is important to note that no industry is safe from these types of attacks.

 HALOCK has also seen this uptick with Ransomware with our customers this year during our incident response and forensic investigations.
 Continually, there are repeating security areas that come up as a gap that could have identified and prevented an attack and allowed for a quicker recovery.

 Rarely does a web application initially get deployed with known vulnerabilities.
 Over time though, due to lack of resources, skills, or perhaps the platform is challenging to upgrade, vulnerabilities in the existing applications are discovered and exploited by attackers to introduce ransomware into the network.
 Additionally, once the Ransomware is introduced to a network, often operating system vulnerabilities exist that are used to spread the ransomware rapidly throughout a network with little to no ability to detect and respond before it’s too late.

 Recommendation: Ensure that patches and application versions are updated monthly to take away the low hanging fruit an attacker may use to breach systems and spread Ransomware.